TylerHillery/100-days-of-code/log.md

 **Thoughts**: Things finally feel like they are starting to click.
 I truly feel that I am able to code now.
 I have been off and on about programming for awhile now but lately I feel like I am really understanding how things work.
 The key for me was to keep at it.

 I can't express enough how much help this #100DaysOfCode challenge has been helping.
 For one it really holds me accountable.
 Secondly, I have find it very helpful to write about what I am learning.
-It makes me think about what I learned & that process right there is what helps reenforce those concepts.
+It makes me think about what I learned & that helps reenforce those concepts I learned.
 Looking forward to keep on keeping on.

 Below are some other resources/articles that I checked out today.